NikhilNagdev/The-Resto-Manager/README.md

 # The-Resto-Manager

-This a java based standalone application for managing table orders for hotels.
+A java based standalone software for managing table orders for hotels.